secured lock Secured with SHA-256 Encryption

 Compare RatesStart Now →

-As per the data from the National Association of Insurance Commissioners, there are 39 domestic and 816 foreign insurance providers in Minnesota.
+According to data from the National Association of Insurance Commissioners, Minnesota has 39 domestic and 816 foreign insurance providers.

 Enter your ZIP code below to compare auto insurance rates.